osg-htc/osg-htc.github.io/_events/2024-11-13-Pelican-Origin.md

 in the world via a global namespace and network of caches.

 The OSDF is powered by the [Pelican Platform](https://pelicanplatform.org/), a tool that makes it easier to deliver data.
+One of its core components is the data origin, a service that makes it possible to access data sets through a client.

 In this training, we will provide an introduction to Pelican and the OSDF, and then dive into a hands-on example of how